-A lot of people channel their attentions towards “keywords” and not on anything else.
+A lot of people channel their attention towards “keywords” and not on anything else.

 Nevertheless, if you are working effortlessly on keyword optimization and yet you are not getting the results you want, you may need to look at other factors that do affect SEO ranking.